 Dr. Munger grew up at Hampton Ferry and learned the trade of cabinet making.
 In his early adult life, he moved to St. John, New Brunswick.
 His parents moved to a farm in Burford Twp., Brant County and Dr. Munger moved there as well.
 By 1871 Dr. Munger’s parents and his brother William were farming in Orford Twp (Chatham-Kent).

-He married his wife, Sarah Ann Smith on the 15th of June, 1859 in Brant County.
-She was born in New Brunswick on the 14th of January, 1837, the 2nd of 11 children born to John D. and Elizabeth Smith.
+Dr. Munger married Sarah Ann Smith on the 15th of June, 1859 in Brant County.
+She was born in New Brunswick on the 14th of January, 1837, the 2nd of 11 children born to John D. Smith and the former Elizabeth Anderson.
 Her parents were farmers and her siblings were; Edward, John, Elizabeth, Robert, George, Thomas, Isiah, Elisha and Rebecca.

 According to the 1872 Ontario Medical Record, Dr. Munger studied medicine at the Eclectic Medical College of Pennsylvania, graduating in 1868.
 (This university opened in 1850 and closed its doors in 1880).
 While he was away at school, his parents moved to a farm in Clearville, (Elgin County) Ontario.
 Dr. Munger joined the College of Physicians and Surgeons on the 13th of May, 1869 and he set up his medical practice in Duart.

 Dr. and Mrs. Munger had a daughter named Lydia Christina Munger born to them in Duart on the 8th of May, 1870.

 In 1871, the family moved to New Glasgow, (Elgin County).